If you put off a medical appointment during the novel coronavirus pandemic, you aren't alone.

 Like other leading medical organizations, the American College of Obstetricians and Gynecologists (ACOG) encouraged doctors during the early stages of the pandemic to use telemedicine whenever possible.

 But because people who are pregnant need to have tests like ultrasounds or blood work, they will also need to keep some of their in-person doctors' appointments, says Clara Ward, MD, a maternal-fetal medicine specialist with UT Physicians and UTHealth in Houston.

 The number of prenatal care visits someone needs — and whether those appointments need to be in person — depends on their individual circumstances, Dr. Ward says.
-For example, some people (such as those with uncomplicated pregnancies) may have as few as 12 doctors' visits, whereas others will need to be come into the office more frequently for extra monitoring.
+For example, some people (such as those with uncomplicated pregnancies) may have as few as 12 doctors' visits, whereas others will need extra monitoring.